dbos-inc/dbos-docs/docs/api-reference/contexts.md

 }
 ```

-#### ctxt.workflowUUID
+### ctxt.workflowUUID

 ```typescript
 readonly workflowUUID: string
 ```

-This property exposes the current workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a string that uniquely identifies that workflow's execution.
+The current workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a string uniquely identifying a workflow instance.
 In a transaction or communicator, this field is set to the identity UUID of the calling workflow.
 In a handler, this field is empty.

-#### ctxt.authenticatedUser
+### ctxt.authenticatedUser

 ```typescript
 readonly authenticatedUser: string
 ```

-This property exposes the identity of the authenticated user who ran this function.
+The identity of the authenticated user who ran this function.
 Authenticated users are set by [authentication middleware](../tutorials/authentication-authorization) and inherited through the calling chain.

-#### ctxt.authenticatedRoles
+### ctxt.authenticatedRoles

 ```typescript
 readonly authenticatedRoles: string[];
 ```

-This property exposes a list of roles that the authenticated user has, if any.
+A list of roles the authenticated user has, if any.
 Authenticated roles are set by [authentication middleware](../tutorials/authentication-authorization) and inherited through the calling chain.

-#### ctxt.assumedRole
+### ctxt.assumedRole

 ```typescript
 readonly assumedRole: string;
 ```

-This property exposes the role used to run this current function.
+The role used to run this function.
 Empty string if authorization is not required.
-Operon's [authorization](../tutorials/authentication-authorization#authorization-decorators) sets the assumed role right before executing a function, and this property is *not* inherited through the calling chain.
+Operon's [authorization](../tutorials/authentication-authorization#authorization-decorators) sets the assumed role right before executing a function and this property is *not* inherited through the calling chain.

-#### ctxt.logger
+### ctxt.logger

 ```typescript
 readonly logger: OperonLogger
 ```

-This property provides access to Operon's logging functionality.
+A reference to Operon's logger.
 Please see our [logging tutorial](../tutorials/logging.md#logging) for more information.

-#### ctxt.span
+### ctxt.span

 ```typescript
 readonly span: Span
 ```

-This property provides access to an [OpenTelemetry Span](https://opentelemetry.io/docs/concepts/signals/traces/#spans) associated with this function.
+An [OpenTelemetry Span](https://opentelemetry.io/docs/concepts/signals/traces/#spans) associated with this function.
 You can assign custom trace attributes to this span.
 Please see our [tracing tutorial](../tutorials/logging.md#tracing) for more information.

-#### ctxt.getConfig(key, defaultValuet)
+### ctxt.getConfig(key, defaultValue)

 ```typescript
 getConfig<T>(key: string): T | undefined;
 getConfig<T>(key: string, defaultValue: T): T;
 ```

-This method retrieves a custom property value specified in [application configuration](./configuration.md#application-configuration).
+Retrieves an application property specified in the [application section of the configuration](./configuration.md#application-configuration).
-It take an optional default value, returned when the key cannot be found in the configuration.
+Optionally accepts a default value, returned when the key cannot be found in the configuration.

 ---

-### `HandlerContext`
+## `HandlerContext`

-Handlers use `HandlerContext` to invoke other functions, interact with active workflows, and interact directly with HTTP requests and resposes.
+Handlers use `HandlerContext` to invoke other functions, interact with active workflows, and interact directly with HTTP requests and responses.

-#### Properties
+### Properties

 - [koaContext](#handlerctxtkoacontext)

-#### Methods
+### Methods

 - [invoke(targetClass, \[workflowUUID\])](#handlerctxtinvoketargetclass-workflowuuid)
 - [retrieveWorkflow(workflowUUID)](#handlerctxtretrieveworkflowworkflowuuid)
 - [send(destinationUUID, message, \[topic, idempotencyKey\])](#handlerctxtsenddestinationuuid-message-topic-idempotencykey)
 - [getEvent(workflowUUID, key, \[timeoutSeconds\])](#handlerctxtgeteventworkflowuuid-key-timeoutseconds)

-#### handlerCtxt.koaContext
+### handlerCtxt.koaContext

 ```typescript
 koaContext: Koa.Context;
 ```

-This property exposes the [Koa Context](https://github.com/koajs/koa/blob/master/docs/api/context.md) of the current request, giving handlers access to the raw HTTP request and response.
+The [Koa Context](https://github.com/koajs/koa/blob/master/docs/api/context.md) of the current request, giving handlers access to the raw HTTP request and response.

-#### handlerCtxt.invoke(targetClass, \[workflowUUID\])
+### handlerCtxt.invoke(targetClass, \[workflowUUID\])

 ```typescript
 invoke<T>(targetClass: T, workflowUUID?: string): InvokeFuncs<T>
 ```

-Handlers use `invoke()` to invoke other functions, specifically workflows, transactions, and communicators.
+Used to invoke workflows, transactions, and communicators.
 The syntax for invoking function `foo` in class `Bar` with argument `baz` is:

 ```typescript
 handlerCtxt.invoke(Bar).foo(baz)
 ```

-You don't need to supply the context to an invoked function&#8212;the runtime does this for you.

 When calling transactions or communicators, `invoke()` asynchronously returns the function's output.
 When calling workflows, `invoke()` asynchronously returns a [`handle`](./workflow-handles) for the workflow.

+Note Operon runtime will supply the context to invoked functions.
 You can optionally provide a UUID idempotency key to the invoked function.
 For more information, see our [idempotency tutorial](../tutorials/idempotency-tutorial.md).

-#### handlerCtxt.retrieveWorkflow(workflowUUID)
+### handlerCtxt.retrieveWorkflow(workflowUUID)

 ```typescript
 retrieveWorkflow<R>(workflowUUID: string): WorkflowHandle<R>
 ```

-This method returns a [workflow handle](./workflow-handles.md) for the workflow with the input [identity UUID](../tutorials/workflow-tutorial#workflow-identity).
+Returns a [workflow handle](./workflow-handles.md) to the workflow with [identity](../tutorials/workflow-tutorial#workflow-identity) _workflowUUID_.
-The type `R` is the return type of the target workflow.
+`R` is the return type of the target workflow.

-#### handlerCtxt.send(destinationUUID, message, \[topic, idempotencyKey\])
+### handlerCtxt.send(destinationUUID, message, \[topic, idempotencyKey\])

 ```typescript
 send<T extends NonNullable<any>>(destinationUUID: string, message: T, topic?: string, idempotencyKey?: string): Promise<void>
 ```

-This method sends a message to a destination workflow identity.
+Sends a message to workflow _destinationUUID_.
-Messages can optionally be associated with a topic and are queued on the receiver per topic.
+Messages can optionally be associated with a topic.
-You can optionally provide an idempotency key to guarantee only a single message is sent even if `send` is called more than once.
+You can provide an optional idempotency key to guarantee only a single message is sent even if `send` is called more than once.
 For more information, see our [messages API tutorial](../tutorials/workflow-communication-tutorial#messages-api).

-#### handlerCtxt.getEvent(workflowUUID, key, \[timeoutSeconds\])
+### handlerCtxt.getEvent(workflowUUID, key, \[timeoutSeconds\])

 ```typescript
 getEvent<T extends NonNullable<any>>(workflowUUID: string, key: string, timeoutSeconds?: number): Promise<T | null>
 ```

-This method retrieves a value published by a workflow identity for a given key using the [events API](../tutorials/workflow-communication-tutorial#events-api).
+Retrieves an event published by _workflowUUID_ for a given key using the [events API](../tutorials/workflow-communication-tutorial#events-api).
 A call to `getEvent` waits for the workflow to publish the key, returning `null` if the wait times out:

 ---

-### `WorkflowContext`
+## `WorkflowContext`

 Workflows use `WorkflowContext` to invoke other functions and interact with other workflows.

-#### Methods
+### Methods

 - [invoke(targetClass)](#workflowctxtinvoketargetclass)
 - [childWorkflow(wf, ...args)](#workflowctxtchildworkflowwf-args)